Chahrour Lab

 Our overall interest is to understand the molecular mechanisms underlying autism spectrum disorder and other neurodevelopmental disorders.
 We focus on identifying disease genes, understanding how they lead to neuronal dysfunction, and mapping the impacted pathways to inform the development of targeted therapies.

-Gene discovery in
+neuron icon Gene discovery in

 autism spectrum disorder (ASD)